Programmable and GPU-Accelerated Edge Inference for Real-Time ISAC on NVIDIA Aerial Testbed: Profiling dApp Framework Performance

-We perform our integration and evaluation on a standard \gls{arc-ota} node as described in the documentation~\cite{arc-ota}.
-It consists of: (i) a single NVIDIA GH200 \gls{gh} server for the \gls{ran} workloads, featuring a 72-core Grace CPU, an NVIDIA H100 Tensor Core \gls{gpu}, two BlueField-3 \glspl{dpu}, and two ConnectX-7 \glspl{nic}; (ii) a VIAVI Qulsar QG-2 device as grandmaster synchronization clock; (iii) an NVIDIA Spectrum-2 SN3750-SX as \gls{fh} switch; (iv) a 4T4R Foxconn \gls{cbrs} \gls{fr1} \gls{ru} centered at $3.65$~GHz with $100$~MHz of bandwidth; and (v) a Samsung S23 acting as \gls{ue}.
+\textbf{System configuration.} We perform our integration and evaluation on a standard \gls{atb} node as described in the documentation~\cite{arc-ota}.
+The baseline setup consists of: (i) a single NVIDIA GH200 \gls{gh} server for the \gls{ran} workloads, featuring a 72-core Grace CPU, an NVIDIA H100 Tensor Core \gls{gpu}, two BlueField-3 \glspl{dpu}, and two ConnectX-7 \glspl{nic}; (ii) a VIAVI Qulsar QG-2 device as grandmaster synchronization clock; (iii) an NVIDIA Spectrum-2 SN3750-SX as \gls{fh} switch; (iv) a 4T4R Foxconn \gls{cbrs} \gls{fr1} \gls{ru} centered at $3.65$~GHz with $100$~MHz of bandwidth; and (v) a Pixel 8 acting as \gls{ue}.
 The complete \gls{gnb} stack, comprising NVIDIA Aerial L1, \gls{oai} L2 and above, the dApp framework, and \gls{oai} \gls{cn}, runs within the GH200 node.
-The server used for the experiments presented here is not \gls{mig}-partitioned, but we have also validated the dApp framework on \gls{mig}-partitioned servers with other L2+ stacks like \gls{odc}.
-CPU cores are pinned separately for L1/L2 and dApp workloads, and the \gls{gpu} is shared using CUDA \gls{mps}.
+The framework has also been validated with other L2+ stacks such as \gls{odc}.
+CPU cores are pinned separately for L1/L2 and dApp workloads.
+We evaluate the framework under two \gls{gpu} sharing configurations: (i) no-\gls{mig}, where L1 and the dApp share the full \gls{gpu} via CUDA \gls{mps}; and (ii) \gls{mig}, where the \gls{gpu} is partitioned into a \textit{4g.48gb} slice dedicated to L1 cuPHY and a \textit{3g.48gb} slice dedicated to the dApp, providing hardware-level isolation of \gls{gpu} memory and compute resources.

+Additionally, we validate the framework on an NVIDIA DGX Spark, a compact desktop system powered by the NVIDIA GB10 Superchip.
+It features a 20-core Arm CPU (10 Cortex-X925 high-performance cores up to 4~GHz and 10 Cortex-A725 efficiency cores), an integrated Blackwell \gls{gpu}, 128~GB of unified LPDDR5x memory, and a ConnectX-7 \gls{nic}.
+The L1 cuPHY pipeline runs on the high-performance cores, while the dApp runs on the remaining efficiency cores.
+Unlike the GH200, DGX Spark does not support \gls{mig}, so all experiments on this platform use the shared \gls{gpu} configuration.